PureKat/aroma/README.md

 Description
 ---
 * An Aroma Installer for PureKat ROM
-* This wasn't tested yet.
-Please don't test it or you can get bootloop
+* This was special made for Desire Z, I will make it universal soon ...

 TODO